fonk-apps/fonk-examples/guestbook/faas/fission/python/Readme.md

-# Fission.io FONK Guestbook (Python)
+# Fission FONK Guestbook (Python)

-This folder contains a version of the FONK Guestbook application written in Python using Fission.io.
-Instructions below can be modified to run on any K8S cluster, with pointers provided to source material to help to that end.
+This folder contains a version of the FONK Guestbook application written in Python using Fission.
+Instructions below can be modified to run on any Kubernetes (aka k8s) cluster, with pointers provided to source material to help to that end.
 The steps are as follows:

 * Creating an environment
 * Creating a package